TysonAndre/immutable_cache-pecl/README.md

 `immutable_cache` is an in-memory key-value store for PHP.
 Keys are of type string and values can be any PHP variables.

-`immutable_cache` only supports userland caching of immutable representations of keys.

 ### API reference

 This provides an API similar to a subset of the functions in https://php.net/apcu , but does not allow for modifying, deleting, incrementing, etc. on a created key.